 The cell organelles includes membranous as well as non- membranous bound organelles.
 There are different types of organelles present inside the cell, these may be classified into three categories on the basis of the presence or absence of a membrane.

-Organelles without membrane: These are cell walls, ribosomes, cytoplasm.
-These organelles present in both prokaryotic and eukaryotic cells.
+Cell organelles without membrane: These are cell walls, ribosomes, cytoplasm.
+These organelles are present in both prokaryotic and eukaryotic cells.

-Organelles with single membrane-bound: These include lysosome, vacuole, Golgibodies, Endoplasmic reticulum.
-These organelles present only in eukaryotic cells.
+Cell organelles with single membrane-bound: These include lysosome, vacuole, Golgibodies, Endoplasmic reticulum.
+These organelles are present only in eukaryotic cells.

-Double membranous organelles: These include mitochondria, nucleus, and chloroplast. present only in the eukaryotic cells.
+Double membranous cell organelles: These include mitochondria, nucleus, and chloroplast. present only in the eukaryotic cells.